Food Safety Tips and Resources for Restaurants and Food Services

 Food Safety for the New Year

 Food safety is one of the most critical tasks of a restaurant or foodservice establishment.
 Even the slightest mishap can cause a customer to be ill.
-As a new year has arrived, take some time to go over proper food safety skills and techniques to keep customers and employees safe.
+As a new year has arrived, there take some time to go over proper food safety skills and techniques to keep customers and employees safe.

 Foods need to be cooked thoroughly to reach a safe temperature for consumption.
 The best way to ensure accuracy is with a thermometer.
 Below are the “Safe Minimum Cooking Temperatures” according to FoodSafety.gov: